Plans for center to honor Presidents Adams and Quincy Adams

 “We’re in the infant stages, but we envision it as a center for civic engagement, a place to really get some education about the history of our country,” he said during remarks at the Adams Academy.

-The mayor has proposed the historic former school as a future home for the center.
-The school was built in the 1800s using money John Adams left to the city of Quincy, which is named after Abigail Adams’ grandfather, Col. John Quincy.
+The mayor has said the center could be located on the former school property.
+The academy was built in the 1800s using money John Adams left to the city of Quincy, which is named after Abigail Adams’ grandfather, Col. John Quincy.

 Koch has also asked the Boston Public Library to transfer John Adams’ collection of more than 3,000 books to the city to serve as a focal point of the project.
 On Tuesday, he said his administration is still pursuing the collection but that the planned center isn’t contingent on receiving it.